Photo by: Cathy & Gordon Illg

 June 26: Depart Home for Punta Arenas, Chile

-Depart Home for Punta Arenas, Chile (PUQ), landing June 27.
+Depart Home for Punta Arenas, Chile (PUQ), landing the next day.
 You will likely connect with a flight from Santiago to Punta Arenas.
 The group will travel together from the Punta Arenas airport to begin your adventure.
 The flight arrival time will be announced in your first packet of pre-departure materials.